Your Lover Leaves You for Someone Else — Now What?

-Your partner was up front about meeting someone new.
+Your partner was upfront about meeting someone new.
 He or she admitted to not being happy in the relationship and believes this new person will bring happiness.
 It’s a clean break (no one cheated), but despite your partner’s honesty, your betrayal and distrust now run deep.
 The fact that your now ex-partner had the opportunity to process this transition with you was likely more helpful to him or her than to you.
 While processing the experience can make you more aware of your anger with the outcome, your partner’s honesty can leave you feeling as if your anger is less justified.
-But here’s the thing: your feelings are your feelings and they don’t require justification.
+But here’s the thing: Your feelings are your feelings and they don’t require justification.

 You can’t make it through the day without fighting.
 Is it your partner’s way of readying to leave the relationship?
 Or maybe you see fighting as a natural part of your relationship, but you think the relationship is strong enough to withstand the conflict.
 It’s likely a confusing mesh of feelings and experiences.
 Even with incessant fighting, you can still be blindsided and dismayed when your partner actually leaves for someone else.
 You can see the signs of decline more clearly in retrospect.
-But still the end is infuriating, hurts like hell and just feels wrong.
+But still, the end is infuriating.
+It hurts like hell and just feels wrong.

-4. The “Someone Else” is Your Friend
+4. The “Someone Else” Is Your Friend

 5. Your Own Distance

-Whatever the reasons, ending your relationship because your partner is now with someone else is utterly devastating and can evoke a tremendous amount of anger, shame and self-blame.
+Whatever the reasons, ending your relationship because your partner is now with someone else is utterly devastating and can evoke a tremendous amount of anger, shame, and self-blame.
 The complex doubts that accompany the betrayal can make it very difficult (but not impossible) to trust in future relationships.
 Add to that the horrific, sleepless nights spent envisioning your ex with another.
 Feelings of shame and self-blame have a way of making you feel so demeaned and unimportant – as if you’ve “failed” to hold onto your partner.

 However, within all these emotionally wrenching scenarios, there may also be some positive lessons you can take away.
-First, being left for someone else may close the window of hope that can otherwise leave you desperately trying to reestablish connection and keep you holding on.
-In this specific kind of breakup there’s not as much room to reach out to your former partner to try to patch things up, and there is likely less incentive to cyber-stalk when you know there is someone else, unless you are in an extremely self-punishing space.
+First, being left for someone else may close the window of hope that can otherwise leave you desperately trying to re-establish connection and keep you holding on.
+In this specific kind of breakup, there’s not as much room to reach out to your former partner to try to patch things up, and there is likely less incentive to cyber-stalk when you know there is someone else unless you are in an extremely self-punishing space.
 Rather, as terribly nauseating as the whole experience is, when your partner has moved on, it can speed up the process that helps you move on.